step-security-bot/dante-wiki/doc/README-INSTALL.md

 ### Paths and Proxies

-We are constructing an HTTP based server which offers access to a number of different services which are residing on thes ame web server and distinguished from each other by a path prefix.
+We are constructing an HTTP based server which offers access to a number of different services which are residing on the same web server and distinguished from each other by a path prefix.

 The mapping of a domain name, possibly with a path prefix, will be done by a reverse proxy.

-This reverse proxy will also take care of.
+This reverse proxy will also take care of access restrictions.

 #### Example